Theophine/python-Data-analytics/README.md

 # python-Data-analytics
-A collection of my data analytics projects including AB testing, data wrangling, data extraction, data visualization
+This is a complex data analytics project which includes the extraction of a movie record, data cleaning and its visualization to discover meaningful insight especially which directors earned the highest and which movies performed good.